Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Get your pregnancy off to a good start!
 This workshop is for expectant parents and is held on the third Wednesday of the month from 8:45-11:30 a.m. in the Family Resource Center at 1501 William C. Lee (inside gate 1).
 This two-and-a-half-hour workshop focuses on first-time expectant parent(s) and covers topics such as infant care, baby basics, bonding with baby, infant crying, SIDS prevention as well as interactive parenting activities to ease the transition into the wonderful challenging role of parenting.

-Infant Massage (please call for updated information during this time of social distancing)
+Infant Massage (please call for updated information as services may be limited at this time)

 Learn the benefits and techniques to calm and bond with your baby.
 Infant massage is a fun way for parents to learn how to soothe a baby and foster love, compassion and respect.
 Touching and close physical contact during a massage have many benefits for babies and parents alike including, but not limited to, promoting bonding, developing trust and confidence, relieving gas and colic and improving sleep patterns.
 For the optimal learning experience, infants should be no younger than 6 weeks and no older than 8 months of age.
 Reservations are required, and classes are limited.